jdevstatic-projects/ROBOTC/graphical/touchLED/README.md

 # TouchLED Sensor
 These are the sample codes for `Touch LED` sensor that can be used for several missions of your own.
 You must save this file as `.rbg` because it will be read correctly by Graphical RobotC.
-As raw file, it is an XML file to be read correctly by the program, in our case, the Graphical RobotC.
+As a raw file, it is an XML file to be read correctly by the program, in our case, the Graphical RobotC.